dawichi/blog/src/content/blog/fp-ts.md

 ## Either

 The `Option<>` was used to represent a value that may exists or not.
-This has a problem, that in case of not, `O.none` does not provide any information about why it does not exists.
+This has a problem, that in case of not, `O.none` does not provide any information about why it does not exist.
 What if we want to know the reason to handle it later?

 Here comes the `Either<>` type.
 It is used to represent a value that can be of two types: `Left<>` (error) or `Right<>` (value).